- z/VM 6.3 is available! The RACF Security Server for z/VM has been updated to provide mixed-release support for a z/VM Single System Image cluster.

-z/VM 6.2 has been announced!
+- z/VM 6.2 is available!
 The RACF Security Server for z/VM, function level 620, has been enhanced to provide the following:

 - Support for z/VM Single System Image (SSI) clusters.
 When RACF is used in a z/VM SSI cluster, all member systems will share the RACF database, providing z/VM guests with a common and consistent security image.
 RACF support for SSI includes the following: